cysouw/graphicalgrammar/text/other.md

 Konstantin Fedorovich Petrov (1850-1914) wrote an introductory grammar of Russian, called *Русскій язык* 'Russian language' in 1880.
 The first volume, called *синтаксис* 'syntax', contains two dependency-like sentence analyses.
 Petrov also writes a second volume about morphology, called *этимологія* 'etymology', which will not be further discussed here.^[Various editions of the etymology volume are available online: the second edition from 1886 at <https://vivaldi.dspl.ru/bx0005310>, the 24th edition from 1913 at <https://rusneb.ru/catalog/000202_000006_2570896>, the 27th edtion from 1915 at <https://imwerden.de/publ-1047> and the 32nd edition from 1922 (revised by Ushakov after Petrov's death) at <https://www.prlib.ru/en/node/363128>.]
 These books were popular and appeared in at least 32 editions up to the end of the 1920s.

 In the early editions of the syntax that I have been able to access there is no graphical grammar, neither in the second edition [@petrov1881] not in the eight edition [@petrov1898].
 However, a graphical display is added around the turn of the century.
 Thümmel [-@thummel1993: 171] cites an example from the 12th edition of 1906 and apparently the same graphics (on exactly the same page number, viz. page 127) are also found in the 20th edition, as cited below [@petrov1912: 127].
 Petrov adds the graphical analyses to his grammar without any explanation and as a separate page at the end of the book, quite detached from the rest of the grammar.
 I have not been able to find any indications about what compelled Petrov to add these graphics, nor whether there was any influence from other authors.
-Petrov uses vertical arrows, which is reminiscent of Beckman (see [@sec:beckman1904]).
+Petrov migh very well be influenced by Smirnovsky (see [@sec:smirnovsky1899]).
+However, differently from Smirnovsky, Petrov uses vertical arrows, which is reminiscent of Beckman (see [@sec:beckman1904]).
 However, the details differ substantially between Beckman's and Petrov's approach, specifically the arrows are pointing in opposite directions.

 Petrov's analysis of a single-clause sentence from Pushkin [@next] is shown in [@fig:petrov1912_127a].
 This graphic has the subject *полоса* 'stripe' and predicate *объемлетъ* 'include' on top.
 The dependents are placed below linked by arrows.
 However, the two lower arrows are quite unusual, because they link the words at the bottom to the words in the middle, but that does not reflect the meaning of the sentence.
 To the left, the adjective *багряной* 'red' modifies *полоса* 'stripe' and not *зари* 'dawn'.
 Likewise to the right, the object *небеса* 'sky' should be linked directly to the predicate *объемлетъ* 'include' and not the the adverb *ярко* 'brightly'.